Penang National Park – Remote Beaches And Hiking Trails

 Teluk Bahang Jetty At Sunrise – Photo by Travelswithsun

-There are three routes to go trekking in Penang National Park starting from the entrance:
+There are three routes to go trekking in the park and they start from the entrance.

 If you start early, have great fitness as well as a tolerance to high heat and humidity, you may be able to see everything in one day.